Skip to main content

 Womens libido is more complex and cyclical, and it crashes when the hormonal symphony falls out of tune.
 Common drivers include:

 1. Testosterone drop.
 Women need testosterone too.
-It drives motivation and sexual responsiveness.
-Levels drop with age and accelerate with stress.
+It drives motivation, sexual responsiveness, and clitoral sensitivity.
+Levels drop with age and accelerate with stress, and testosterone for women covers the one use the evidence supports and where the marketing runs ahead of it.

 What Is the Fishtown Framework for Low Libido?